itsdmd/CS207b/SchoolNexus-Server/README.md

-# SchoolNexus Server
+# :zap: SchoolNexus Server

-> Code base for SchoolNexus's server.
+> Managing database and handle API requests for SchoolNexus.

 This project was scaffolded using [Apollo GraphQL Server](https://www.apollographql.com/docs/apollo-server). **PostgreSQL** is used for the database and managed using [Prisma](https://www.prisma.io/).

 ## Getting Started

 First, make a copy of `.env.example` and rename it to `.env`.
+The default port for the server is `20700`.
+Edit the `PORT` environment variable in `.env` as needed.

 To get started, run the following commands: